 One of America’s most prominent policy voices, John Bolton is a lawyer and diplomat who has spent his career fighting to protect American national interests.

-Ambassador Bolton scored key policy victories during his recent White House tenure, such as overseeing President Trump’s withdrawal from the 2015 international nuclear deal with Iran, reached under former President Obama.
+Ambassador Bolton scored key policy victories during his recent White House tenure, such as overseeing the administration’s withdrawal from the 2015 international nuclear deal with Iran, reached under former President Obama.
 He also served as a crucial force in strategic conversations with North Korean dictator Kim Jong Un, seeking broad concessions from Kim about his weapons of mass destruction.
 He participated in key policy formulation on issues related to Russia, including on strategic arms control, and on China.

 As the U.S. Ambassador to the United Nations, Bolton strongly defended American economic and security interests, as he did throughout his time at the State and Justice Departments.
 During his tenure, he was a leading voice on the need for the Security Council to take strong and meaningful action against international proliferation and terrorism.